accetone/ng-pagination/README.md

 <script src="path/to/directive.pagination.js"></script>
 ```

-Write activation method in your angular controller:
+Write activation method in your angular controller.
+It will be called each time when current page changed, so you can load and show new portion of your data.
+Also activation method will be called once after directive initialized:

 ```javascript
 angular